-SAN/IQ will designate a node to act as gateway connection for the LUN, the VIP will send the IP address of this node as target address to all the ESX host.
-This means every host that use the LUN will connect to that specific node and this storage node will handle all IO for this LUN.
+SAN/IQ will designate a node to act as a gateway connection for the LUN, the VIP will send the IP address of this node as a target address to all the ESX hosts.
+This means every host that uses the LUN will connect to that specific node and this storage node will handle all IO for this LUN.

 Gateway Connection failover

 Most Clusters will host more LUNs than it has available nodes.
 This means that each node will host the gateway connection role of multiple LUNs.
 If a node fails, the GC role will be transferred to the other nodes in the cluster.
 But when a NSM node returns back online, the VIP will not failback the GC roles.
 This will create an unbalance it the cluster, which needs to be solved as quickly as possible.
 This can be done by issuing the RebalanceVIP for the volume from the cli.

 How do I know when I need to use this command?
 Is there a status indicator to tell me?